-Chef Mike serves as the senior executive chef for both Kellogg Center and Kellogg Catering.
-As a graduate of Carlett Park College in England, chef Clyne received his culinary training in Europe and earned city and guild certifications in culinary arts.
-Before joining MSU, chef Mike worked as a chef in Bermuda, Jamaica, England, Saudi Arabia, and Wales.
+Mike Clyne serves as the Senior Executive Chef of Retail Services for MSU, overseeing Kellogg Center operations, Sparty's mini-markets, Sparty's Market 1855 Place, MSU Concessions and The Workshop at the STEM Teaching and Learning Facility.
+As a graduate of Carlett Park College in England, Chef Clyne received his culinary training in Europe and earned city and guild certifications in culinary arts.
+Before joining MSU, he worked as a chef in Bermuda, Jamaica, England, Saudi Arabia and Wales.
 He also worked for Westin and Hyatt Hotels across the U.S. His favorite foods are steak and chocolate.
 His specialties are desserts and sauces.

 Chef Matt brings more than 20 years of experience to the Kellogg Center as the executive chef.
 He specializes in French cuisine and is known for adding a Midwestern flair to his simple, but elegant, culinary creations.
 He was educated in Seattle, Washington, where he studied under master chef Roland Henin.
 Then for three years at Seattle's four-star and five-diamond Sorrento Hotel, he worked closely with celebrity chef Graham Kerr on developing healthy cooking recipes for a cookbook.
 In the kitchen, chef Matt is the go-to person if you need to reach something on the top shelf.
 Outside of the kitchen he enjoys golfing and spending time on the many Michigan lakes.
 He also wants people to know that chefs eat Taco Bell too; maybe just not as often as he does.
 When you see chef Matt around the hotel ask him about his favorite cooking technique; braising.